 Drimolen palaeocave is the third richest richest hominin bearing deposit in South Africa and has yielded fossils of Paranthropus robustus, early Homo and a wealth of other species, including a vast collection of non-human primates.
 The site has also yielded evidence for early bone tool use.

-Excavations will be taking place at Drimolen in collaboration between La Trobe University Department of Archaeology, Environment and Community Planning and the Centre for Anthropological Research at the University of Joahnnesburg and the Dept. Anatomy and Developmental Biology at Monash University.
+Excavations will be taking place at Drimolen in collaboration between La Trobe University Department of Archaeology, Environment and Community Planning, the Centre for Anthropological Research at the University of Joahnnesburg and the Dept. Anatomy and Developmental Biology at Monash University.
 Excavations will be directed by Assoc.
 Professor Andy Herries and Dr Colin Menter and will take place June 26- July 16th 2015.
 Both the 2013 and 2014 field school excavations were a tremendous success and have yielded hominin remains, bone tools and an extensive array of fossils, including articulated partial skeletons.
 The field school has a focus on Hominin Palaeobiology, Quaternary African palaeontology and how to excavate bone as well as geoarchaeological and geophysical applications, although the 2015 field school will have an increasing focus on the early stone age archaeological record.
 Current student projects associated with the school can be viewed on the staff and student page and in 2015 we hope to have a further 5 studentships open as part of the project at LTU and Monash.
 Costs apply and for information about attending the field school please e-mail: firstname.lastname@example.org

 Disclaimer: please note that all views expressed on this website are the sole view of A/Prof. A.I.R.Herries and not La Trobe University.